 New Zealand Herald 7 May 1895

-A few weeks later Mr. Walter Fuller makes his first appearance as a solo pianist and accompanist in John Fuller’s Popular People’s Concerts.
-John Fuller sang, Never Moreand The Message.
+Mr. Walter Fuller makes his first appearance as a solo pianiste and accompanist along with the special engagement of Mr. Archdale Taylor and the reappearance of Miss Birdie Butler in John Fuller’s Popular People’s Concerts.
+John Fuller sang, Never More by Tito Mattel and The Message by Blumenthal.

-Other members of the company were Miss Katie Fitzpatrick, Miss Birdie Butler, Miss Winifred Over, Mr. Archdale Tayler, Master Garnet Over and Mr. Edward’s Septette Orchestra.
+Other members of the company were Miss Katie Fitzpatrick, Miss Winifred Over, Master Garnet Over and Mr. Edward’s Septette Orchestra.
+John Fuller, Ben Fuller and Archdale Taylor sang two trios Willie Brew’d a Peck o’ Maut and The Gypsies Laughing Trio.

-John, Ben and Walter Fuller then sang as a humorous trio, Willie Brew’d a Peck o’ Maut.
+On this occasion it was John, Ben and Walter Fuller who then sang the humorous trio, Willie Brew’d a Peck o’ Maut.

 The concert was concluded with John, Ben and Lydia presenting Offenbach’s One Act Comic Opera, The Rose of Auvergne.